MicrosoftDocs/sql-docs/docs/relational-databases/system-functions/cdc-fn-cdc-get-all-changes-capture-instance-transact-sql.md

  Columns of data type **image**, **text**, and **ntext** are always assigned a NULL value when **__$operation** = 1 or **__$operation** = 3.
 Columns of data type **varbinary(max)**, **varchar(max)**, or **nvarchar(max)** are assigned a NULL value when **__$operation** = 3 unless the column changed during the update.
 When **__$operation** = 1, these columns are assigned their value at the time of the delete.
 Computed columns that are included in a capture instance always have a value of NULL.

  Error 313 is expected if LSN range supplied is not appropriate when calling `cdc.fn_cdc_get_all_changes_<capture_instance>` or `cdc.fn_cdc_get_net_changes_<capture_instance>`.
-If the value of either @start_time or @end_time parameter is beyond the time of lowest LSN or highest LSN, then execution of generated wrapper functions will return in error 313: `Msg 313, Level 16, State 3, Line 1 An insufficient number of arguments were supplied for the procedure or function`.
+If the passed `lsn_value` is beyond the time of lowest LSN or highest LSN, then execution of these functions will return in error 313: `Msg 313, Level 16, State 3, Line 1 An insufficient number of arguments were supplied for the procedure or function`.
 This error should be handled by the developer.

 ## Examples
  Several [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] templates are available that show how to use the change data capture query functions.
 These templates are available on the **View** menu in [!INCLUDE[ssManStudio](../../includes/ssmanstudio-md.md)].
 For more information, see [Template Explorer](../../ssms/template/template-explorer.md).